Nigeria confirms 1st case of new virus in sub-Saharan Africa

-ABUJA, Nigeria (AP) — Nigerian authorities on Friday reported the first confirmed case of the new coronavirus in sub-Saharan Africa as the outbreak spread to a region with some of the world's weakest health systems.
+ABUJA, Nigeria (AP) — Nigerian authorities on Friday confirmed the first case of the new coronavirus in sub-Saharan Africa as the outbreak spread to a region with some of the world's weakest health systems.

 The health commissioner for Lagos, Africa's largest city with more than 20 million people, said an Italian citizen who entered Nigeria on Tuesday from Milan on a business trip fell ill the next day.
 Commissioner Akin Abayomi said the man was clinically stable with no serious symptoms.

-Abayomi said officials were working to identify all of the man's contacts since he arrived in Nigeria.
-Lagos state early this month advised people arriving from virus-affected areas to observe 14 days of self-quarantine while monitoring for any symptoms.
+Abayomi said officials were working to identify all of the man's contacts in Nigeria.
+The Italian had traveled on Turkish Airlines to Istanbul and then to Lagos, according to health authorities.
+Lagos state early this month advised people arriving from virus-affected areas to observe 14 days of self-quarantine.

+“I have seen him this morning, he is in high spirits,” said Dr. Bowale Abimbola, medical director of the hospital where the 44-year-old Italian was brought with body aches and fever.
+“He is doing well and we expect that he will continue to do well.”

-Nigerian health officials have been strengthening measures to ensure that any outbreak in Lagos is contained quickly, Abayomi said in a statement.
-He urged Lagos residents to take measures such as keeping their distance from people who are coughing and washing their hands regularly.
+Nigerian health authorities urged Lagos residents to take measures such as keeping their distance from people who cough and washing their hands regularly.

-It was concerns about the virus spreading to countries with weaker health systems that led the World Health Organization to declare the outbreak a global health emergency.
+Concerns about the virus spreading to countries with weaker health systems led the World Health Organization to declare the outbreak a global health emergency last month.
+WHO officials in Africa have warned that health systems could be overwhelmed.

-Nigeria is one of 13 African countries that WHO classified as high priority in this outbreak because of direct links to China or a high number of visitors from there.
+Nigeria is one of 13 African countries classified by the WHO as high priority in this outbreak because of direct links to China or a high number of visitors from there.

 But detection of further cases in Africa will be challenging as more inexpensive testing kits are needed for on-the-spot diagnosis, Lang added.